vanilla-thunder/oxid-module-staticbrutto/README.md

 ### LICENSE AGREEMENT
-   countryspecific VAT and static brutto price no matter of VAT percentage
+   country specific VAT and static brutto price no matter of VAT percentage
-   Copyright (C) 2016 bestlife AG
+   Copyright (C) 2021
-   info:  oxid@bestlife.ag

    This program is free software;
    you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation;